 Newman has some quickness and athleticism as a runner, but he is not a bolt of lightning or very elusive like Lamar Jackson.
 Newman is more straight line and downhill, but he will use his big size to run over defenders and push the pile in short-yardage situations.
 He also lowers his shoulder to deliver the blow to tacklers.
 That led to Newman suffering a shoulder injury in 2019 against Louisville, so that is something that he is going to have to do less in the NFL, and he will need to have the inclination coached out of him.
 Still, he offers the ability to pick up some first downs with his feet and could be a weapon near the goal line and in short-yardage situations.

-There are number of areas that Newman will need to get better at for the NFL and playing in the SEC with a different offense will help that.
-Wake Forest's offense had Newman making a lot of quick, instant throws.
+There are number of areas that Newman will need to get better at for the NFL, and playing in the SEC with a different offense would have helped his development.
+Wake Forest's offense had Newman making a lot of quick instant throws.
 He also was not working off his first read very often.
-The offense did not have him working through a lot of progressions on the majority of plays.
-Wake did have Newman do some deep drops with working through targets, but that was on a smaller percentage of plays.
+The offense did not have him going through a lot of progressions on the majority of plays either.
+The Demon Deacons did have Newman do some deep drops with working through targets, but that was on a smaller percentage of plays.
 The vast majority had the passing being thrown immediately.

 Newman will stare down his primary read too often.
 On the plays, he did do deep drops, he needs to get faster working through the progressions and speed up the process.
 Hence, Newman's field vision needs a lot of work.

 If Newman had entered the 2020 NFL Draft, he could have been a second-day pick.
 After sitting out a season and his poor showing at the Senior Bowl, howver, he looks like a prospect who fits Day 3 of the 2021 NFL Draft.